Site-Using Tips – open only this page – put page into left frameEducation for Problem Solving

 |

-== [[ iou – April 13-15, I'll write an INTRO that links back to "different kinds of understandings" ]] Below, the 10 Modes of Action are detailed descriptions — showing WHAT is being done and HOW to do it better — of the main Actions that are functionally organized to form my model for problem-solving Design Process. ▓ 10 Modes of Action (into left frame`) iou – April 13-15, this subsection – ending at "Here are 10 modes of Action..." – will continue being revised-and-condensed: Actions and Process: This page supplements a family of models for Design Process by offering a different perspective.
+== [[ iou – Before mid-May, I'll write an INTRO that links back to "different kinds of understandings" because this section describes (and links to) places in the Detailed Overview where each Action in Design Process is described at a deeper level, with many useful details that will be useful for helping students learn, for improving valuable problem-solving skills. ]] Below, the 10 Modes of Action are detailed descriptions — showing WHAT is being done and HOW to do it better — of the main Actions that are functionally organized to form my model for problem-solving Design Process. ▓ 10 Modes of Action (into left frame`) iou – May 5-10, this subsection – ending at "Here are 10 modes of Action..." – will continue being revised-and-condensed: Actions and Process: This page supplements a family of models for Design Process by offering a different perspective.
 Actions ➞ Process: My model(s) for Process is a system of functionally related Actions that are logically organized in educationally productive ways to show the coherent integration of productive actions to form a productive process.
 It's educationally useful for students to see (in verbal-and-visual diagrams) how the 10 modes of Problem-Solving Actions are organized into a model for Problem-Solving Process. (actually it's a family of related models that students can explore in a 5-stage progression for learning) You can see how the 10 Modes of Problem-Solving Actions are organized into a "thinking process" model (actually it's a family of related models that students can explore in a 5-stage progression for learning) in diagrams that show relationships between models and modes`.
 Actions and Process: Or, when we ask “converting Problem-Solving Skills into a Problem-Solving Process”, Design Process shows how productive design-actions (in the Modes) — which include creative-and-critical productive design-thinking and more — are coordinated (by making action-decisions about “what to do next”) to form a productive design-process.
 What is an "action"?
-Productive Actions are "mental and/or physical" because an ACTION can be mainly mental, or mainly physical, or... mental-and-physical. { more about Mental-and-Physical } a system of functionally related modes of action — that becomes an overall model of Design Process when the modes are logically organized in educationally productive ways to show the coherent integration of productive actions (in these modes) to form a productive process. dynamic model0 Design Process is not is not a rigid sequence of steps so these 10 modes are not 10 steps.
-Instead, we see useful interactions between thinking in different modes, in productive thinking that skillfully blends a knowledge of ideas with creativity and critical thinking.
+Productive Actions are "mental and/or physical" because an ACTION can be mainly mental, or mainly physical, or... mental-and-physical. { more about Mental-and-Physical } a system of functionally related modes of action — that becomes an overall model of Design Process when the modes are logically organized in educationally productive ways to show the coherent integration of productive actions (in these modes) to form a productive process. dynamic model0

-Here are 10 Modes of Action – organized into 4 categories with colorizing – that people us during Problem-Solving Process:1.
+Here are 10 Modes of Action – organized into 4 categories with colorizing – that people use during Problem-Solving Process:1.
 DEFINITION (at top of Diagram 1`):1A.
 Define an Objective (what you want to design) for a Design Project, 1B.
 Define Goals (for the desired properties of a problem-Solution), 2.
 GENERATION (to get information, both old & new) (in Diagrams 1, 2a, 3b, 4a/4b)2A.
 Learn (find old information about Options & Predictions/Observations, Models), 2B.
 Invent Options (modify old Options, or innovate with new kinds of options), 2-CDE.
 Experiments (to MAKE Information that we USE) play key roles in Design Process: 2C.
 Design Experiments (for Mental Experimenting, Physical Experimenting, or both), 2D.
 Predict (imagine in a Mental Experiment, to MAKE Predictions for USE in 3A & 3B), 2E.
 Observe (actualize in Physical Experiment, MAKE Observations to USE in 3A & 3B), 3.
 EVALUATION (in Design Cycles and Science Cycle of Diagram 3b):3A.
 Evaluate Solution-Options using Quality Checks 3A. (by COMPARING Goals with Predictions or Observations), 3B.
 Evaluate Model-Options using Reality Checks 3B. (by COMPARING Predictions with Observations), 4.
 COORDINATION (often including Communication & Collaboration)4A.
-Evaluate the Process and Make Action-Decisions (for what to do and when) 4A. as an individual or (in a group project) using Communication for Collaboration. |
+Evaluate the Process and Make Action-Decisions (for what to do and when) 4A. as an individual or (in a group project) using Communication for Collaboration.